Customers

 Share Article

 Digital workplace tools have found their place in modern workplaces to improve collaboration, transparency, and flexibility in working.
-The post-pandemic era has seen a shift in working styles and has accelerated the adoption of cloud-based platforms.
+The focus is now moving toward platforms that reduce friction, unify experiences, and enable faster, AI-driven employee support.
 All these shifts have propelled the digital workplace market which is set to cross US $76.6 billion by 2027.

 In this article, we've identified 5 core areas were digital tools are used in enterprises and the top platforms under each of these areas to help you choose the right ones for workplace transformation.